mmilano/SidePanelCollapse/README.md

 ## About the Source

-The library's source code is, I think, commented generously with notes written with a general perspective in mind and they attempt to explain most of the internal code behaviors.
-Look there for deeper details.
+The library's source code is, I think, commented generously with notes written to explain most of the code behaviors.
+Look in there for details.

 ## Building For Development